CybershoesVR/Quest_FastSDK_Unity/README.md

 /////////////////////////////////
 // BACKGROUND INFORMATION  //////
 /////////////////////////////////

-The Cybershoes receiver outputs a left stick x/y gamepad signal relative to the HMD orientation.

 * Cybershoes users know that they should select HMD oriented movement in the game settings.